nseidm1/TaskExecutor/README.md

 in the onCreate.
 The service is designed to be STICKY so your Tasks have a high assurance of being executed even if your activity is destroyed or your service is paused/stopped by the system.

 <b>Tasks</b><br>
 Tasks are extended Runnables, and instead of overriding run you'll override the task method.
-The Task constructor takes a reference to the TaskCompletedCallback which the abstract activity implements.
 <br><br>
 Tasks have 7 public methods:<br>
 1) setCompleteCallback(TaskCompletedCallback completeCallback)<br>